Cheri Toalson Reisch: Missouri House of Representatives

-Reisch was being sued for blocking a constituent on Twitter as of 11 December 2018.
+Reisch was sued for blocking a constituent on Twitter as of 11 December 2018.
 In June 2018, Reisch tweeted that it was "sad to see" her 2018 election opponent, veterinarian Maren Bell Jones, put her hands behind her back during the Pledge of Allegiance at a Boone County Farm Bureau event that both candidates attended.
 The constituent was then blocked on Twitter after he retweeted a post by State Representative Kip Kendrick, D-Columbia, that criticized Reisch's statement.